 Write Protection Selection bit.
-Please reference to "9-33.
+Please reference to "9-32.
 Write Protection Selection (WPSEL)".

 Erase Fail bit.
-The Erase Fail bit indicates the status of last Erase operation.
-The bit will be set to "1" if the erase operation failed or the erase region is protected.
-It will be automatically cleared to "0" if the next erase operation succeeds.
-Please note that it does not interrupt or stop any operation in the flash memory.
+The Erase Fail bit is a status flag, which indicates the status of last Erase operation.
+It will be set to "1", if the erase operation fails.
+It will be set to "0", if the last operation is successful.
+Please note that it will not interrupt or stop any operation in the flash memory.

 Program Fail bit.
-The Program Fail bit indicates the status of the last Program operation.
-The bit will be set to "1" if the program operation failed or the program region is protected.
-It will be automatically cleared to "0" if the next program operation succeeds.
-Please note that it does not interrupt or stop any operation in the flash memory.
+The Program Fail bit is a status flag, which indicates the status of last Program operation.
+It will be set to "1", if the program operation fails or the program region is protected.
+It will be set to "0", if the last operation is successful.
+Please note that it will not interrupt or stop any operation in the flash memory.